flaneurette/Health-Library/Documents/Activity/Evening Walks/README.md

 # The Lost Art of Evening Walks
-### Reclaiming a Simple Practice for Lifelong Health
+### Reclaiming a simple practice for lifelong Health

 Decades ago, around 8 o'clock each evening, you could find elderly neighbors strolling through the neighborhood.
 It was a gentle ritual, unremarkable yet universal.
 Today, those same streets sit empty or rush with cars and cyclists.
 Somewhere along the way, we abandoned one of the simplest, most effective health practices available to us.